codingwithmagga/my_learnings/cpp/modern_cpp/course_learn_multithreading_with_modern_cpp/Readme.md

 The notes are also not that deeply structured, since I moved them from OneNote to Remnote a few weeks after I finished the course.

+## Practical Project

+I extended the thread pool and concurrent queue shown in this course and implemented a small [task scheduler](https://github.com/codingwithmagga/task_scheduler) with some examples.

 ## Course certificate

 <img src="./udemy_certificate.jpg" alt="Udemy Certificate" width="400" />